Monday 25 November 2013

 The first raid happened shortly after the Kaiser gave his permission for attacks in general, on January 9th, 1915.
 The Navy airship division had been reinforced with 4 new M class ships: the L 4 to L 8 now scouted the German Bight.
 These ships were substantially similar to the L 2 and 3, with some refinements.
 They still featured open gondolas (save a windscreen for the pilot), so for the bridge- crew it was like sailing the skies of the North Sea in an aluminum fishing dory.
 They were armed with machine guns to fend off aircraft both in the gondolas, in a position on top of the ship, and often in the stern as well.
 (These positions must have given spectacular views, at the cost of being miserably cold.)
 The cruising speed was about 65 km/h, and they flew mostly between 3 and 6 thousand feet.
 Their endurance was already quite spectacular: they were capable of staying aloft nearly 30 hours at a stretch, which gave even these early Zeppelins the legs to fly from Nordholz, Germany to Britain and back again.
 Missions to attack Britain generally were staged during the 'attack phase' of the moon (8 days before and after the new moon) and interestingly, winter weather was preferable to summer.
 In addition to the extra darkness, cold air provides more lift than warm air, being more dense.

-Upper Machine gun nest near the bow of the Zeppelin.
+Upper Machine gun nest near the bow.

 Airships going for a raid would generally leave around ten or eleven in the morning, which would give them all day to make the flight to Britain and arrive as it was getting dark.
 After darkness fell, the ship would then drop its bombs on anything that looked valuable, and then returned home, usually arriving at base in time for breakfast the next day.
 You may notice that 'anything that looked valuable' is pretty vague for a bombing mission, and that's because navigation was the greatest difficulty.
 Airships found that dead reckoning was useless over the North Sea, as the wind could push a Zeppelin far off course without the crew noticing.
 The ship's compass was held in a mixture of alcohol and water, but still frequently froze.
 Even sextants were often useless, as you need both a clear sky and a clear horizon line (or at least one with a very flat cloud band) two conditions that were difficult to obtain over the North Sea and Britain.
 Captains would intend to go to this or that general area, but the success or failure of this was determined by vagaries in weather, not to mention luck.